travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 ## Disabling git clone

-In some workflows, like [build stages](https://docs.travis-ci.com/user/build-stages/#what-are-build-stages), it might be beneficial to skip `git clone` altogether instead of using a low git clone depth.
+In some workflows, like [build stages](https://docs.travis-ci.com/user/build-stages/#what-are-build-stages), it might be beneficial to skip the automatic `git clone` step.

 You can do this by adding:

 ```yaml